TheJaredWilcurt/xpda-benchmark/README.md

    * The initial run may be slightly worse for both, because it will be creating folders/files in the AppData folder on first run of any NW.js or Electron app (or anything based on Chromium)
    * You can run this multiple times.
 Depending on system resources you will get slightly different results (generally +/-1 second)
    * May need to change `.\\electron` to `./electon` on Linux in `package.json`

+### Submitting your results

+1. Open a new issue using the "Submit Benchmark" template
+1. Fill out all the questions